riceissa/brain-retraining/playlist.md

 - [The Recovery equation: Recovery = Mindset (i.e. responding well to symptoms) + Structure (i.e. pushing yourself the right amount)](https://youtu.be/YtTvQthX0C4)
 - [Whether you get an adjustment period or crash depends on how you respond to the symptoms; you need to experience symptoms and go through adjustment periods in order to get better; progress cycles](https://youtu.be/I6HE8WtI2Z4?list=PLJT8-UVmfsmL_wtXcgq9z1iUtVoYVM-Rq)
 - [How to deal with symptoms and what to do during adjustment periods; the 3/10 rule for when to pull back from activity](https://youtu.be/V95bVeCjVuI)
-- [Stages of recovery; once you find your baseline by having the right mindset and calm down your system so you're not on adrenaline/panic all the time, your fatigue can _increase_, and that's part of the process; finding your true symptom baseline; refinement of the 3/10 rule for when to pull back from activity (the +3/10 rule, e.g. 5/10 → 8/10); capacity increases and adjustment period duration decreases before symptom severity decreases](https://youtu.be/pdhgSBaIc-E?t=42m55s) (start at 42:55 and watch until 59:15)
+- [Stages of recovery; once you find your baseline by having the right mindset and calming down your system so you're not on adrenaline/panic all the time, your fatigue can _increase_, and that's part of the process; finding your true symptom baseline; refinement of the 3/10 rule for when to pull back from activity (the +3/10 rule, e.g. 5/10 → 8/10); capacity increases and adjustment period duration decreases before symptom severity decreases](https://youtu.be/pdhgSBaIc-E?t=42m55s) (start at 42:55 and watch until 59:15)
 - [Increase the duration of activity before increasing the intensity of activity](https://www.youtube.com/watch?v=b_zMAWnUabk)
 - [The mindshift](https://youtu.be/WE2RWv2DAqY)
 - [6 Steps to Resume Activity](https://youtu.be/mRowJmW4uk0?list=PLRJmnkn2kTTIl4frNvmpenr49xcTmVl2H)